Kinetic Interacting Particle Langevin Monte Carlo: Introduction

-An alternative approach was developed in \cite{kuntz2023particle}, where instead of running Markov chains to perform E-step, the authors proposed to use an interacting particle system, consisting of $N$ particles.
-Particle systems, such as the one proposed in \cite{kuntz2023particle}, are often used to accelerate convergence for gradient-based methods or to replace these entirely (\cite{borovykh2021optimizing, pinnau2017consensus, kennedy1995particle, akyildiz2020parallel, grassi2021particle} for a review on their advantages and behaviour).
-In a similar vein, \cite{kuntz2023particle} shows that using an algorithm based on an \gls*{ips}, termed \gls*{pgd}, alleviates the need of running interleaving Markov chains, which can also lead to provable guarantees, see, e.g., \cite{caprio2024error}.
-Inspired by the approach in \cite{kuntz2023particle}, a closely related interacting particle system was proposed in \cite{akyildiz2023interacting}, where a properly scaled noise is injected in the $\theta$-dimension.
-This seemingly small modification is significant, making the algorithm an instance of a Langevin diffusion (an observation we build on in this paper).
+An alternative approach was developed in \citet{kuntz2023particle} where the authors proposed an interacting particle system, consisting of $N$ particles to replace sequential \gls*{mcmc} steps.
+This framework, termed \gls*{pgd}, is based on the idea of joint optimisation and sampling to avoid a double-loop structure as in \gls*{mcmc}-based approaches, which results in an efficient algorithmic framework as well as one that is amenable to theoretical analysis \citet{caprio2024error}.
+Inspired by the approach in \citet{kuntz2023particle}, a closely related interacting particle system was proposed in \citet{akyildiz2025interacting}, where a scaled noise is injected in the $\theta$-dimension.
 The authors termed this method \gls*{ipla} and proved error bounds for the algorithm.
-In particular, they showed that the parameter-marginal of \gls*{ipla} iterates, targets a measure of the form $\pi_\Theta \propto \exp(-N\log p_\theta(y))$, which concentrates around the \gls*{mmle} estimate with a rate $\mathcal{O}(N^{-1/2})$ where $N$ is the number of particles.
-The authors of \cite{akyildiz2023interacting} further provided the exponential convergence rate and the discretisation error under the within strongly convex setting.
-The \gls*{ipla} methodology has been already utilised in other contexts, see, e.g., \cite{johnston2024taming} for superlinear extensions and \cite{encinar2024proximal} for a set of proximal methods based on \gls*{ipla}, and \cite{akyildiz2024multiscale} for relations between \gls*{ipla} and multiscale methods.
+This seemingly small modification is significant, making the algorithm an instance of a Langevin diffusion (an observation we build on in this paper), streamlining the theoretical analysis and opening the door to a wide variety of extensions with theoretical guarantees.
+The \gls*{ipla} methodology has been already utilised in other contexts, see, \citet{johnston2024taming} for superlinear extensions and \citet{encinar2025proximal} for a set of proximal methods based on \gls*{ipla}, and \citet{akyildiz2024multiscale} for relations between \gls*{ipla} and multiscale methods. \\

-Finally, targeting this sort of measure to solve optimisation problems, is similar to simulated annealing techniques from optimisation (see \cite{gaetan2003multiple, jacquier2007mcmc, duan2017maximum, johansen2008particle} for a discussion of these methods), which is a commonly proposed approach to \gls*{mmle}.
-In particular, \cite{duan2017maximum, johansen2008particle} consider particle systems and observe sampling improvements in non-convex optimisation, motivating this alternative approach.